Chizitem-sec/Post-Connection-Attacks-MITM/README.md

 ### Mitigation

-To prevent MITM attacks, I recommend using a VPN with HTTPS enforcement tools like HTTPS Everywhere.
+To prevent MITM attacks, I recommend using a VPN with HTTPS enforcement tools like HTTPS Everywhere browser extension.
 This combination encrypts network traffic and ensures secure connections, providing a double layer of protection against interception.